- Delta Basic Economy vs Main Cabin: Which Is the Best Way for Flying? - January 26, 2022

 Answer: Absolutely!
 Most people are so accustomed to paying a higher fare amount and believing that everything is ‘free”.
 But actually, the airlines are charging for the checked bags, snacks, and other amenities.
 If you can retrain your brain and pack light, you can get a sweet deal on a flight and go on vacay for cheap!

 Answer: You may have heard lots of horror stories about Spirit airlines, but you don’t have to be afraid of them.
 For the most part, they’re a well-operating airline that gets their passengers to their destination safely.
 Most people’s turn-off is Spirit’s a la carte setup.
-Again, if you’re not comfortable with flying with them because of their reputation, choose JetBlue.
+Again, if you’re not comfortable with flying with them because of their reputation, choose JetBlue as the bigger airline.
 You can still find a very affordable flight through them.
 However, if you’re willing to take a risk, give Spirit a try.
 I’ve flown with them several times with no issues.

 Answer: If you’re wondering if you can get by paying the basic fare price without any other sneaky fees, the answer is yes.
 You’ll just have to book your flight and not purchase any extra amenities—especially on Spirit.
 If you’re concerned about your baggage, there are plenty of blog posts and videos out there with tips and tricks on how to pack light and fit several outfits into a small bag.